tatsumoto-ren/tatsumoto-ren.github.io/blog/en-and-ja-subs-at-the-same-time.md

    they don't aid in understanding how ideas are expressed in Japanese, and how grammar works.

+   The most harmful aspect of reading English subtitles is that one may feel like they comprehend the original text when, in reality, they understand only the translated meaning.
    Furthermore,
    using English subtitles carries the risk of creating false associations between English words and Japanese words with similar meanings.